 For more information on the open access options for Innovations, funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 Only electronic files conforming to the journal's guidelines will be accepted.
 Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
-LaTeX files are also accepted.
-The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
-Text should be standard 10 or 12 point.
+The text should be double-spaced throughout and with a minimum of 3cm for left and right-hand margins and 5cm at head and foot.
+Text should be standard 10 or 12 point font.

 This journal is able to host additional materials online (e.g. datasets, AV files) alongside the full-text of the article.
 These will be subjected to peer-review alongside the article.
 For more information please refer to SAGE’s Guidelines for Authors on Supplemental Files.

-Innovation adheres to the SAGE reference style.
+Innovation adheres to the SAGE Vancouver reference style.
 Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
 Authors are responsible for the accuracy of all references and manuscript submissions may be returned for failure to comply with these guidelines.

 Up to three authors may be listed.
 If more, then list the first three authors and represent the rest by et al.

 An example of a properly formatted journal article is: